Xetibo/ReSet-Doc/sections/projects.typ

-The GNOME control center@gnome_control_center is as the name implies the central settings application for the GNOME desktop environment, it offers plenty of configuration, from networks to Bluetooth, to online accounts, default application and a lot more.
+The GNOME control center@gnome_control_center is as the name implies the central settings application for the GNOME desktop environment, it offers plenty of configuration, from networks to Bluetooth, to online accounts, default applications and a lot more.
 The application is written in C with the GTK@gtk toolkit (GTK4) and follows the GNOME Human Interface Guidelines@gnome_human_guidelines.
 #align(